What is the climate like in Nueva Andalucia throughout the year?

 How warm is Nueva Andalucia in summer?

-Summers in Nueva Andalucia are defined by long, dry, sun-drenched days.
+Summers in Nueva Andalucia are defined by long, dry, sun-drenched days—one of the most defining aspects of the Nueva Andalucia Climate.

 Despite the heat, Nueva Andalucia is spared from the extremes of inland Spain thanks to cooling Mediterranean breezes.
 Humidity is lower than in Marbella Town, making evenings more comfortable.